 This comes before thinking about the interests of the business or organisation and during these events employers and employees should try to keep in regular contact and deal with each other in good faith.

-Things for employers to consider when there is a natural disaster
+Things for employers to consider in the face of a natural disaster: